PowerShell/DscResources/StyleGuidelines.md

 ## Parameters
 ### Correct Format for Parameter Block

-An empty parameter block should be displayed on its own line like this: ```param ()``` Otherwise, the opening and closing parentheses should each be on their own line.
+- An empty parameter block should be displayed on its own line like this: `param ()`.
+- An non-empty parameter block should have the opening and closing parentheses on their own line.
-All text inside the parameter block should be indented once.
+- All text inside the parameter block should be indented once.
+- Every parameter must include regardless if it actually requires decoration: `[Parameter()]`.
+- A parameter that is mandatory should contain this decoration: `[Parameter(Mandatory = $true)]`.
+- A parameter that is not mandatory should _not_ contain a `Mandatory` decoration in the `[Parameter()]`.

 **Bad**:
 ```powershell